 From the beginning of 2016, economists have been speculating the advent of a new recession phase in the next year.
 However, 2017’s economic scenario has not turned out to be as gloomy.
 Economically, everything seems good till now this year.
 But the threat of speculated global recession can not be ignored just yet.

 The recession is a phase in a business cycle in which the consumption declines, consequently trade reduces.
 When a number of trade transactions fall, businesses are not able to earn money and sustain their operations.

 With the awareness that recession might be approaching, businesses must formulate a contingency plan to protect their interests.

-Knowledge management is one of the resources that can help business prepare for recessions.
+Knowledge management is one of the resources that can help businesses prepare for recessions.

 Though knowledge management hardly seems to be of any significance in the crisis period of recession, it can actually help to sustain and revive trade.

-Here are 5 ways of how knowledge management can be helpful during the recession:
+Here are 5 ways of how a knowledge management system can be helpful during the recession: